Scottsboro Zaxby’s manager injured in shooting, one found dead after standoff ends in house fire

 The shooting victim was taken to a local hospital and authorities say they are listed in critical condition.

-A Sandra Kay Foods, Inc. dba Zaxby’s spokesperson shared a statement about the incident:
+A Sandra Kay Foods, Inc. dba Zaxby’s spokesperson shared a statement about the incident on Tuesday:

 We can confirm that a Zaxby’s employee was shot around 9:30 pm on Monday, January 11 at our Zaxby’s location in Scottsboro, AL located at 24729 John T Reid Pkwy.
 The employee suffered injuries and is currently being treated in the hospital.
 At this time, ensuring the safety and wellbeing of our team members and cooperating fully with law enforcement are our top priorities.
 As a result, Zaxby’s will be closed today, January 12.
 We are truly saddened by this incident and will be praying for a speedy recovery.Sandra Kay Foods, Inc. dba Zaxby’s